dkworks108/Predicting-Student-Test-Scores/README.md

 Results show how study-related factors influence student scores.
 The project demonstrates a complete machine learning workflow.
 Python is used as the primary programming language.
+Libraries such as NumPy, Pandas, Matplotlib, and Scikit-learn are used.